Jamie Burdekin

-Jamie Burdekin (born 10 December 1979 in Liverpool) is a British wheelchair tennis player.
+Jamie Burdekin (born 10 December 1979) is an English wheelchair tennis player.
 He competed at the 2008 Summer Paralympics, the 2012 Summer Paralympics and the 2016 Summer Paralympics.

 He won the bronze medal together with Peter Norfolk in the Quad Doubles event at the 2008 Summer Paralympics.

 Norfolk and Burdekin also won the Quad Doubles event at the Japan Open as part of the 2012 ITF Wheelchair Tennis Tour.